Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: Discussion

-\textbf{ProtoMM Achieves State-of-the-art Performance.} Table \ref{tab:benchmark-results} presents comparisons against all baseline methods, which show that ProtoMM achieves SOTA results.
+\textbf{ProtoMM Achieves the Strongest Performance.} Table \ref{tab:benchmark-results} presents comparisons against all baseline methods, which show that ProtoMM achieves the strongest results.
 It achieves the best overall performance in 4/6 downstream tasks and outperforms all other multimodal methods in 5/6 tasks.